-Click here if you would like to book my One-to-One Financial Modelling Crash Course.
+Click here to book my One-to-One Financial Modelling Crash Course.
 For more Financial Modelling Tutorials, visit this page.
 If you need help with financial modelling or cash flow forecasting, see my Financial Modelling and Forecasting Consulting services here.

 Project Finance Model Excel Template and Tutorial – this post is an example of estimating revenue and cost and consolidating the cash flow forecast of multiple infrastructure projects.

-Merger and Acquisition Model in Excel – this post explores combining two markets to increase customer reach.
-It also shows how to use debt to acquire other companies and their assets.
+Merger and Acquisition Model in Excel – this post explores combining two markets to increase customer reach, showing how to use debt to acquire other companies and their assets.

-How to Create a Marketing Investment Plan in Excel – learn about building a marketing budget and converting it into new users.
+Marketing Investment Plan in Excel – convert a marketing budget into a user growth and cash flow forecast.

-Tutorial on How to Create a Cash Flow Forecast in Excel – learn more about projecting customer growth and linking it to the monthly revenue and costs calculations.
+Cash Flow Forecast in Excel – an example of projecting customer growth and linking it to the monthly revenue and cost calculations.

 Build an Excel Financial Model with Debt Financing – explore how to add debt to a cash flow forecast using the present value of projected revenues.